Brokers With Cheapest Fees for Option Trading

 Most brokers don’t have representatives who specialize in option trading.
 Ally Invest, for example, does not offer option specialists over the phone.
 Other brokers do provide access to agents who specialize in derivative trading.
 Interactive Brokers, for instance, has a stock and option trading desk, although its number isn’t toll-free.

 Derivative traders may also need customer service available over the phone and via on-line chat.
 While all brokers have customer service over the phone, not all of them offer an on-line chat feature.
-Vanguard, for example, does not; although E*Trade does.
+Vanguard, for example, does not; although E*TRADE does.

 Cheapest options broker